Life in Leeds

 Leeds is a friendly, multicultural city in the centre of the UK.
 It’s one of the country’s largest and fastest-growing cities and has a leading reputation in business, culture and sport.

-Our campus is just a 10-minute walk from the vibrant city centre, which offers a wide range of places to visit, eat and shop, but is also compact and easy to get around with regular public transport services.
+Our campus is just a 10-minute walk from the vibrant city centre, which offers a wide range of places to visit, eat and shop, but it’s also compact and easy to get around with regular public transport services.

-Two popular suburbs for students are Headingley and Hyde Park – both of which have plenty of great facilities, eateries and green spaces.
+Two popular suburbs for students are Headingley and Hyde Park, both of which have plenty of great facilities, eateries and green spaces.

 Travelling around Leeds